 This short extension takes in the magnificent Tiger’s Nest Monastery, Paro Dzong, the National Museum, Drugyel Dzong and Kyichu Lhakang – the holiest shrines in Bhutan.
 Please contact us for further details.

-Kaziranga NP extension (5 days, prior to main tour)
+Kaziranga and Manas extension (5 days, prior to main tour)

-The grasslands of Kaziranga teem with great birds, but the most sought after include the Bengal Florican with its extravagant dancing display, the strange Swamp Francolin, skulking Striated Grassbird, exquisite Chestnut-capped and Yellow-eyed Babblers, and localised Finn’s Weaver.
+The grasslands of Kaziranga and Manas teem with great birds, but the most sought-after include the Bengal Florican with its extravagant dancing display, the strange Swamp Francolin, skulking Striated Grassbird, exquisite Chestnut-capped and Yellow-eyed Babblers, rare Slender-billed Babbler, and localized Finn’s Weaver.
 Carcasses draw in the critically endangered White-rumped, Red-headed, and Slender-billed Vultures.
 The impressive swamp forests harbor Pallas’s and Gray-headed Fish-Eagles, while at night we may find Brown Fish-Owl.
-Loquacious Great Hornbills congregate on fruiting trees, while thickets hold Large Scimitar-Babbler and the vibrant Blue-naped Pitta.
+Loquacious Great and Oriental Pied Hornbills congregate on fruiting trees, while thickets hold Large Scimitar-Babbler and the vibrant Blue-naped Pitta.
 The large pans and rivers are frequented by Bar-headed Goose, Lesser Whistling Duck, Indian Spot-billed Duck, and Cotton Pygmy-goose while flotillas of Spot-billed Pelicans fish in the shallows.
-Greater and Lesser Adjutants, Black-necked Stork, Watercock, and Bronze-winged and Pheasant-tailed Jacanas patrol by the water’s edge.
-Kaziranga is also one of the best places in the world to view the endangered One-horned Asian Rhino.
+Greater and Lesser Adjutants, Black-necked Stork, and Bronze-winged and Pheasant-tailed Jacanas patrol by the water’s edge.
+Both parks are excellent for mammals, and Kaziranga is one of the best places in the world to view the endangered One-horned Asian Rhino.
 Large herds of Asian Elephants thrive here alongside Asian Water Buffalo, the endangered Swamp Deer, and a gamut of other ungulates including Barking, Sambar, and Hog-nosed Deer.
-A highlight for anyone interested in primates are the troops of Hoolock Gibbon present at Paamvari Forest, whose howling can be heard for miles.
+A highlight for anyone interested in primates are the troops of Hoolock Gibbon present at Kaziranga’s Paamvari Forest, whose howling can be heard for miles.

 Day 1: Guwahati – Kaziranga